syncfusion-content/windowsforms-docs/WindowsForms/Grid/Managing-the-Rows-and-Columns.md

 N> The same row or column styles can also be set using [QueryCellInfo](/windowsforms/grid/appearance-and-formatting#querycellinfo-event) event.

 ## Controlling the Resize Behavior
 The resizing behavior of columns and rows can be customized by using the [ResizeColsBehavior](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControl~ResizeColsBehavior.html) and [ResizeRowsBehavior](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControl~ResizeRowsBehavior.html) properties.
-The[GridResizeCellsBehavior](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridResizeCellsBehavior.html) enumeration has provide the following options to control resizing behavior,
+The [GridResizeCellsBehavior](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridResizeCellsBehavior.html) enumeration has provide the following options to control resizing behavior,

 * **AllowDragOutside** - Allows the user to drag the cell boundary outside the grid client area and resize specific row or column.
 * **IgnoreHeaders** –Do not allow the users to resize the rows or columns by moving the divider between rows or column headers.